-- Funding for clinic safety net - The decrease in State and Federal funding is not limited to just the emergency preparedness program, but also many of the safety net programs our vulnerable citizens depend on.
+- Funding for a clinic safety net - The decrease in State and Federal funding is not limited to just the emergency preparedness program, but also many of the safety net programs our vulnerable citizens depend on.
 As mentioned previously, the Affordable Care Act was intended to provide all citizens access to health insurance and healthcare.
-While there have been some successes, many of our very low income, vulnerable citizens rely on our grant funded safety net programs, such as tuberculosis control, syphilis and gonorrhea testing and family planning clinics.
+While there have been some successes, many of our very low income, vulnerable citizens rely on our grant-funded safety net programs, such as tuberculosis control, syphilis and gonorrhea testing, and family planning clinics.
 Failure to support essential public health services will dramatically impact very visible public health measures and the lives of all of our citizens.

 Issue 8: Population Health and Health in All Policies